 Of the 167 items including the writing sample, only 150 questions are scored.

-Number of questions: You will have a choice between two prompts.
+Number of questions: You will have a choice between two prompts - one creative and one traditional essay.

 What it measures: While not scored, this gives admission officers a feel for how well you write and organize your ideas.